China's Xi says China will phase down coal consumption over 2026-2030 | Headlines

 China will start to phase down coal consumption over the 2026-2030 period as part of its efforts to reduce climate-warming greenhouse gas emissions, President Xi Jinping told the Climate Leaders' Summit on Thursday.

+"We will strictly control coal-fired power generation projects," Xi said, speaking via video link.
+"We will strictly limit the increase in coal consumption over the 14th five-year plan period (2021-2025) and phase it down in the 15th five-year plan period (2026-2030)."

+Xi's comments imply that China's coal consumption, by far the highest in the world, will reach a peak in 2025 and start to fall thereafter.
+"However, more ambitious actions are needed," said Li Shuo, senior climate advisor for environment group Greenpeace.

-China is aiming to bring its emissions to a peak before 2030 and to become carbon neutral by 2060.
+"It is in China's self-interest to announce and implement further plans ahead of COP26," he said, referring to the annual climate meeting scheduled to take place in Glasgow in November.
+Xi pledged last year that China would bring its emissions to a peak before 2030 and become carbon neutral by 2060.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)